What is a coffee enema, why to do them, health benefits, what equipment you need, what coffee and water to use, how to do them, and contraindications.

 There are 3 brands of coffee that I’ve used to coffee enemas:

-SA Wilson Gold Roast Coffee, because it is 48% higher in caffeine and 87% higher in palmitic acid the regular coffee.
+SA Wilson Gold Roast Coffee is very populra with coffee enema users as it is 48% higher in caffeine and 87% higher in palmitic acid the regular coffee.
 I do have to say that this coffee is STRONG, and I don’t recommend using it if you are doing multiple coffee enemas a week during a protocol.
 It can be too much, IMHO.
 But for weekly/monthly maintenance coffee enemas, this is a great choice.

 How much coffee to use